DrQz/PDQ-Data-Bridge/Tomcat JMX/README.md

 This is an advanced metric that gives the concurrency of the application - it's not directly available in the standard MBeans interface - however, you can write a script.
 One way is to fetch the data from the JMX interface over HTTP and track store its state over time.
 You could use the <code>/manager/status</code> endpoint to see all the data.
 The total number of all the request threads in "Service" stage is the concurrency of the application.
 Alternatively - you could also get this data from Threading related MBeans - all threads in state number "3" are service threads - the number mapping is not documented, but you can check the source code for the same.
 For confirming the validity of your data, use Little's Law (<code>Xdat * Rdat</code>) - these quantities should be almost same.

+4. CPU Utilization and Service Time

+This is the CPU utilization <code>Udat</code> as reported by Linux.
+Use Little's Law as <code>Sest = Udat/Xdat</code> to estimate the service time.